pran-7-5/eco_style/README.md

 hygiene= reusable cotton pads (normal is ok for outside purposes but creating pollution) protection = non lubricated condoms (example brand = trojan)(lubricated = chemical)

+well more awareness should be provided to girls from young age about masturbation, many are developing breast, vaginal cancer due sexual dissatisfaction, privacy and separate rooms should be provided by parents.
 ```

 Drinks